ansys/ansys-sphinx-theme/doc/source/usage.rst

 The default date will be current date and watermark will be the Ansys watermark.
-To use Ansys logo and watermark to the latex coverpage, you should import it add it in ``latex_additional_files``.
+To use the Ansys' logo and watermark in the LaTeX coverpage, you should import it and add it in ``latex_additional_files``.

 .. code-block:: python